thesharmaa/My-DevOps-Journey/Day-22/git-commands.md

-git log --oneline --decorate --all "See all commits from all branches along with branch names and HEAD pointers in a compact view." git push origin --all "Pushes all the local branches to github" git push origin --delete BRANCH_NAME "To delete a branch"
+git log --oneline --decorate --all "See all commits from all branches along with branch names and HEAD pointers in a compact view." git push origin --all "Pushes all the local branches to github" git push origin --delete BRANCH_NAME "To delete a branch" git log --graph --oneline --decorate --all → "Used to visualize commit history, branches, and merges." git reflog → "Used to track local HEAD movements and recover commits after operations like rebase, reset, or checkout." git stash "Saves Tracked files only" git stash -u "Saves Tracked + Untracked files only" git stash pop "restores the changes and removes the stash entry if the operation succeeds" git stash apply "estores stashed changes without deleting the stash" git ls-files "To view tracked files"

 Fast-Forward - A fast forwards happens when local branch has no new commit and git can simply move the branch pointer forward.